 The British Columbia Institute of Agrologists (BCIA) is committed to continuing professional development to ensure registrants are continuously adding to their professional knowledge and skillsets.

-The Professional Development Guidelines (with case study examples) provide detailed information on how to report Professional Development and the required minimum amount of hours.
-Continuing education will be demonstrated through recorded professional development (PD).
-Professional Development Reporting allows registrants to record agrology related-activities in these categories:
+The PD Guidelines (with case study examples) provide detailed information on how to report professional development and the required minimum amount of hours.
+Continuing education will be demonstrated through recorded professional development.
+Professional development reporting allows registrants to record agrology related-activities in these categories:

 • Professional Practice